h2r/java_rosbridge/README.md

 java_rosbridge
 ==============

+Simple library using Jetty 9 to connect Java to a ROS Bridge server.
+Supports publishing and subscribing with different topic delegates.

 ## Compiling

-Simple library using Jetty 9 to connect Java to a rosbridge server.
-Supports publishing and subscribing with different topic delegates

 Compile with: